ocean-perception/mobile_robotics/content/programming/_index.md

 Now that you have learned a little more about the configuration yaml and the main robot function.
 Try creating a new waypoint mission yourself and chaning the configuration.yaml !
 {{< /hint>}}

+## Acting

+The current navigation solution, `naive_robot_move.py` has a very basic and naive navigation algorithm.
+You will have to develop your own which is a little smarter, in which it can react upon its current situation, (both long and short term).
+An example of this, is if there is an obstacle between the robot and it's current waypoint.

+The current solution simply computes the difference between its current position and the waypoint and will move the motors accordingly.
+As you may observe in this video, if the robot acidentally misses it's waypoint threshold, it will simply carry on.

+Similarly to what you did for the thinking section, you will need to create a new python file inside the folder called navigations_solutions.
+You will then need to edit both your configuration.yaml file and within `navigation.py` in order to follow your new navigation solution "***.py", istead of the naive_robot_move.py